bidiweb/wish/wish.md

 # WiSH: WebSocket over HTTP

-##WiSH Protocol Spec (v0.2, 4/12/2016)
+##Core Spec (v0.2)

 WiSH  essentially layers a WS compatible framing over HTTP (semantics only).

-WiSH follows the basic [WebSocket framing] [1] as following
+WiSH follows the basic [WebSocket framing] [1] as following:

 1. opcode (8 bit)
 2. length (64bit)
 3. payload

+##Notes

 WiSH always uses HTTP/* as the underlying "multiplexed byte-stream transport" and therefore, many WS-specific framing details such as masking, handshake/status and fragmentation are not needed.

 Compression, extensions are not needed now.